 The truth is that healthy eating for me is now effortless.
 It’s interesting, when you actually get to a certain level of health and wellbeing, eating certain “dragon foods” as I call them, actually stops becoming appealing.
 It’s as if the chemistry in our brain changes and what would give you insane cravings in the past simply disappear.

 I also have enough health to be able to let loose 20% of the time and indulge if I want to.

 All of this supports my ability to:

-Me last year travelling round South and Central America whilst running my business from my laptop!
+Me in 2019 travelling around South, Central, & North America whilst running my business from my laptop!

 None of this would be possible without practicing everything I do in this holistic food and lifestyle blueprint.
 It’s the essential baseline of health and wellbeing that supports everything I want to do.
 Without it, I simply wouldn’t have the energy levels.